-I am slowly transcribing the long-hand diary entries from my midlife gap-year and turning them into blog posts.
-I’ve reached the morning of the 108th day as I awake in Amiens, France.
+I am slowly transcribing the long-hand diary entries from my midlife gap year and turning them into blog posts.
+On my 108th day of travel I awake in Amiens to continue riding my bicycle through France.
+Now with the added company of ghosts.

 I’ve received a lovely email from Robert Pinsky in response to my poem about reading his poems.
-That gets the day off to a good start – I’m feeling light-hearted as I leave Amiens in bright autumn sunlight which warms me in a way it hasn’t in quite a while.
+That gets the day off to a good start.
+I leave Amiens in bright autumn sunlight feeling light-hearted.
+The sunshine warms me in a way it hasn’t in quite a while.

 I have a cheap mp3 player which I refill with randomly selected albums every time I’ve listened through the 20 or so it can hold.
 It plays them in alphabetical order by artist – that’s just how it works, there’s no screen, so I don’t know what’s coming next or where to find anything.
 I just let it play.